Non-Smooth, H\"older-Smooth, and Robust Submodular Maximization: Mirror-prox method.

-At each iteration $t$, we obtain an estimate $\bm{g_t}$ of an up-super-gradient of $F$ at $\bm{x_t}$ and an estimate $\bm{g_{t+1/2}}$ of an up-super-gradient of $F$ at $\bm{x_{t+1/2}}$.
-As long as the estimation error, measured by the norm of the gap, is bounded, we obtain a finite convergence.
+At each iteration $t$, we obtain an estimate $\tilde{g}_t$ of an up-super-gradient of $F$ at $v_t$ and an estimate $g_t$ of an up-super-gradient of $F$ at $x_t$.
+As long as the estimation error, measured by the norm of the gap, is bounded by $\delta$ at each iteration $t$, the overall error will be $O(\delta)$.